Rouge Valley Conservation Centre

 Booking/Cancellation Policy:

 We require two weeks notice to cancel a booking otherwise a cancellation fee of 50% of the total program cost will be applied.
-(Cancellations due to inclement weather will not be subject to a cancellation fee)
+(Cancellations due to inclement weather will not be subject to a cancellation fee).
+We reserve the right to cancel a program if we feel the weather or trail conditions are unsafe.

 Weather Conditions:

-All program activities are held OUTDOORS and run rain, shine, cold or snow, unless in extreme weather.
-Programs are not moved indoors in poor weather.
-Students must be fully prepared for outdoor activities and any type of weather (rain gear, snow gear, sunscreen, water).
+The majority of our program activities are held OUTDOORS and run rain, shine, cold or snow, unless in extreme weather.
+Students must be fully prepared for outdoor activities and any type of weather (rain gear, snow gear, sunscreen, hat, water).

 Outdoor Attire: